 CORRECTION: WorkSafe acknowledges that an earlier version of this media release incorrectly stated that B Central Constructions Pty Ltd had been convicted on this matter.
 In fact, no conviction was recorded against this company.

-Two Melbourne companies have been convicted and ordered to pay a total of $62,000 in fines in relation to scaffolding at a Bentleigh East development site.
+Two Melbourne companies have been ordered to pay a total of $62,000 in fines for unsafe scaffolding at a Bentleigh East development site.